- Find A Trip

 Welcome to the City of Angels and UCLA, home of the Bruins, where we will have our orientation.
 Wander Hollywood & Highland, check out the Dolby Theater (home of the Academy Awards), measure handprints outside Mann’s Chinese Theater and stroll along Hollywood Walk of Fame.
 Dine at Hard Rock Cafe and explore Universal’s City Walk.
 Tour the Ackerman Union home of the UCLA bookstore, make use of the campus facilities (basketball courts, gym or swimming pool), and visit the college town of Westwood Village.
 Go ‘Full Throttle’ on the world’s tallest and fastest triple launch coaster, enter the 4th Dimension on X2 and travel from 0 to 100 mph in 7-seconds on SUPERMAN: Escape from Krypton at Six Flags Magic Mountain.
 Reflect on acceptance at the Museum of Tolerance.
 Get soaked at Raging Waters.
 Eye the chiseled bodies on Muscle (Venice) Beach, watch for celebrities on Rodeo Drive, laugh it up at the IMPROV Comedy Club and indulge your sweet tooth at Diddy Riese.

-Jet to Oahu and check into our resort situated on Duke Kahanamoku Beach, the widest stretch of Waikiki that was voted the #2 Beach in America for 2012.
+Jet to Oahu and check into our resort situated on Duke Kahanamoku Beach, the widest stretch of Waikiki that is one of the best beaches in America.
 Sunbathe or swim in one the hotel’s five pools including the Paradise Pool featuring an aquatic playground with four slides including a 77-foot lava tube slide (the longest in Waikiki), three waterfalls and two heated spas.
 Stroll through the hotel’s Rainbow Bazaar featuring over 90 boutiques.
 Reflect at Pearl Harbor and visit the USS Arizona Memorial.
 Tour the Dole Plantation and all the great attractions.
 Learn to surf with professional instructors on Waikiki Beach and then hang out or play sports on the gorgeous white sand.
 Take a Segway tour just feet from the ocean to the Ala Moana Beach Park and Magic Island.
 Devour shaved ice at the International Market Place and sing along with the Parrott Heads at Jimmy Buffet’s Margaritaville.
 Hike Diamond Head, a crater formed from the eruptions of the Ko’olau Volcano many years ago.

 Fly to Kona on the Big Island of Hawaii.
 Travel by boat to your rooms and throughout the resort on this incredible property located on the Southern Kohala coast.
 Snorkel or swim with tropical fish and rare green sea turtles in a salt-water lagoon.
 Go paddle boarding, boogie board or rent a water trike.
 Swim or lounge by one of three fresh-water pools.
 Explore the Kings’ Shops and Queen Marketplace for dinner.
 Visit Volcanoes National Park to see one of the world’s most active volcano, Kīlauea, and the world’s largest volcano Mauna Loa.
 There, check out Thurston Lava Tube and marvel at the Kīlauea Iki Crater.
 Stop by the Jagger Museum to see footage from spectacular eruptions.
 Visit Punaluu Black Sand Beach, one of the most famous beaches in Hawaii, and marvel at the jet black sand and have an opportunity to view large honu (sea turtles) in their protected nesting ground.
 Visit the Kona Coffee Plantation to learn how volcanic soil contributes to the harvesting of a rare commodity.
 Snap a photo or two at the Kealakekua Bay Scenic overlook.
 Marvel at the waterfalls along the Hamakua Coast after a drive through the hills of Parker Ranch.
 Spend your last evening on this island exploring Old Kailua town.